ChuteSpyro/EpicIPASource/README.md

 ###  Disclaimer

-> This project is an independent modification of the Fortnite iOS client.
-All original assets, code, and intellectual property are owned by Epic Games, Inc.
+> This project is an independent modification of the Fortnite and Fall Guys iOS clients.
+All original assets, code, and intellectual property are owned by their respective rights holders, including but not limited to Epic Games, Inc. and Mediatonic Limited.
 >
 > The modified files provided are **for educational and research purposes only**.
 No ownership is claimed over the original software.
-Users must **already own or have previously downloaded the original Fortnite application through official means** (such as the App Store) before accessing this modified version.
+Users must **already own or have previously downloaded the original applications through official means** (such as the App Store) before accessing these modified versions.
 This distribution is intended solely for those with legitimate access to the original software.
 >
 > By using or distributing these modifications, you agree that they are **not intended for commercial use** and are **provided “as is”, without any warranty**.
 >
-> This project is **not affiliated with or endorsed by Epic Games**.
+> This project is **not affiliated with or endorsed by Epic Games, Mediatonic, or any other rights holder**.
 If you are a rights holder and believe your content is being misused, please contact us and the material will be promptly removed.